Breaking News | Join Mainstream Politics, CAN Urges Christians

 “It is our expectations that the exercise will give the country a better Constitution.”

-CAN clarified its position on the controversial Companies and Allied Matters Act (CAMA), stating that it has not approached the ninth National Assembly for amendments.
+CAN clarify its position on the controversial Companies and Allied Matters Act (CAMA), stating that it has not approached the ninth National Assembly for amendments.

 It noted that some media reports quoted the CAN President, His Eminence, Rev Dr Samson Ayokunle, as accusing the National Assembly of not assisting the Association when CAMA was being amended.

 “CAMA is not a product of this ninth Assembly, but the previous NASS.
-It is our expectations that the current National Assembly will correct the blunders called amendments.
+It is our expectation that the current National Assembly will correct the blunders called amendments.

 Comments